Meet the Trustees

 Jeremy has enjoyed a long career as a television journalist, presenter and producer in the UK, Australia and New Zealand leading to programme and broadcast management with ITV.
 He was the Founding Chair of South West Screen, the regional forerunner of Creative England.

-Bob Sharpe Former Business Consultant, Consultant for the Plymouth Culture Board and Trustee for the South West Image Bank
+Bob Sharpe Former Business Consultant, Consultant for the Plymouth Culture Board and Former Trustee for the South West Image Bank

 Former Director of Information and Learning Services at the University of Plymouth, Bob led on the transformation of the Library, Media and IT services at the University.
 He has also been active in the development of new approaches to the delivery of IT based information services.
 As a member of the Joint Information Systems Committee (JISC) Integrated Information Environment Committee he worked on strategies and programmes for resource discovery, digital repositories and electronic libraries and chaired the Steering Group for the JISC funded South West Regional Support Centre, supporting the development of e-learning in further education.
 Bob was a member of the South West Regional Development Agency ICT Strategy Group and was also the Chief Executive for the South West Museums Libraries and Archives Council.
 In 2009, he became a Business Consultant for SWFTA and developed partnerships and funding opportunities for the archive to ensure its continuation.
 In 2012, Bob took on the role of Trustee.